prerana1809/SimuLearn/README.md

 # Simu-Learn
-An AR visiualizaiton of the solar system and many more.
+An AR visualizaiton of the solar system and many more.